sequentech/documentation/docs/deployment/guide.md

 For a faster deployment we recommend to increase the number of cores.
 This can be reduced later to even just 1 core and 2GB of RAM.

-In AWS EC2 we usually use the free `Ubuntu 16.04 LTS - Xenial (HVM)` AWS Marketplace  AMI.
+In AWS EC2 we usually use the free `Ubuntu 20.04 LTS - Focal` AWS Marketplace AMI provided by `Canonical Group Limited`.
 If you are using vagrant, it will take care of the provisioning of the VMs.

 It's customary for us to name each machine by the hostname it will use.
 For example in AWS EC2 an instance whose hostname is `prod-a1` (trustee #1 for the